tmarmstead/horison_accessibility/README.md

 This marketing webpage is designed to target businesses that would like to increase and control their online visibility with the following:

- -Search Engine Optimization
+ * Search Engine Optimization
- -Reputtion Management
+ * Reputtion Management
- -Social Media Marketing
+ * Social Media Marketing

  ## Main Updates and fixes made